joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-12-12-hat-survival.md

 ### Viva la evolution

-We can go through this exercise, bringing the $\color{blue}\text{blue}$-less cases into the light, case by case, or we can turn to the guiding warmth of natural selection.
+We can go through this exercise, bringing the $\color{blue}{\text{blue}}$-less cases into the light, case by case, or we can turn to the guiding warmth of natural selection.

 In a sense, each player's strategy $S_i,$ is a gene whose purpose it to make effective predictions in light of the $4$ other genes.
 Whenever we alter what a strategy $S_i$ does in response to a particular state of the opposing row, it is a mutation.